0xPolygonID/tutorials/mkdocs/docs/js-sdk/js-sdk-example.md

     const wallet = new IdentityWallet(kms, dataStorage, credWallet);
     ```

     For `kms`, we need to define a `provider` that works with keys.
 For example, we can provide a Baby Jubjub Provider (`BJJProvider`) or an Ethereum Key Provider, or a Register Key Provider(`registerKeyProvider`), to name a few.
 For each Provider, we need to pass the storage: `AbstractPrivateKeyStore`.
 This storage allows you to create customized encrypted storage.
 For demo purposes, we have used `memoryKeyStore`.
-So in the nutshell, we create storage(`memoryKeyStore`), pass it to the Provider(`BJJProvider`), and register this Provider in Key Management System(`registerKeyProvider`).
+So in a nutshell, we create storage(`memoryKeyStore`), pass it to the Provider(`BJJProvider`), and register this Provider in Key Management System(`registerKeyProvider`).

-2. After initialization is complete, to create identity, we need to pass an options, which is accepted by `IdentityCreationOptions` interface.
+2. After initialization is complete, to create identity, we need to pass some options, which are accepted by the `IdentityCreationOptions` interface.
 The options are as follows:

 ```typescript
 export interface IdentityCreationOptions {